chance-alvarado/arrhythmia-detector/README.md

 - Process large, high-dimensionality datasets for machine learning applications using *Pandas* and *Numpy*.
 - Develop and tune a deep neural network on a validation set suing *TensorFlow's* *Keras*.
 - Evaluate the effectiveness of a neural network using *Scikit-Learn* and *Keras*.
-- Providing instructions for easily reproducable results.
+- Providing instructions for easily reproducible results.

 ---